rails/rails/guides/source/active_record_multiple_databases.md

 ## Setting up Your Application

-While Rails tries to do most of the work for you there are still some steps you'll need to do to get your application ready for multiple databases.
+While Rails tries to do most of the work for you, there are still some steps you'll need to do to get your application ready for multiple databases.

-Let's say we have an application with a single writer database and we need to add a new database for some new tables we're adding.
+Let's say we have an application with a single writer database, and we need to add a new database for some new tables we're adding.
 The name of the new database will be "animals".